FluffyderDelphin/Movie_App_Project/README.md

 ## What does this Api do?
 This Api is storing Information about Movies and Users into a MongoDB Databank.
-It is able to authenticate with JWT Tokens and hash Users Passwords
+It is able to authenticate "Users" with JWT Tokens and hash the  Users Passwords

 ## Tech Used